* AUD, NZD touch multi-month highs before pullback

 The latest round of exuberance, which continues to drive stock markets higher, was last week’s U.S. jobs data for May.

-An increase in employment caught markets completely by surprise and together with a smaller-than-expected fall in Chinese exports last month, have pushed the trade-sensitive Aussie and kiwi to milestone highs.
+An increase in employment caught markets completely by surprise and together with a smaller-than-expected fall in Chinese exports last month, have continued to propel the trade-sensitive Aussie and kiwi higher.

-Even after dipping on Tuesday, he kiwi is up 5% on the dollar this month and the Aussie 4%.
+The kiwi is up 5.5% on the dollar this month and the Aussie 4.8%.

 “Economies are smashed, but not smashed as badly as was expected, and I think that’s the key to this whole rally,” said Westpac FX analyst Imre Speizer in Auckland.